-On a bulletin board or thick poster board, create a blank timeline.
+On a whiteboard or thick poster board, create a blank timeline.
 The timeline should start back as far as the oldest member of your team was born – you could also use when the company was founded.
 Mark each ear on the blank timeline.
 Then, using post its or some kind of sticky paper, write down important dates for the company such as when it was founded or when a new product came out and pin it to the corresponding spot on the timeline.

 Provide your team members with four post its and ask them to write down four important moments in their life.
 Have them pin them to the timeline.

 Purpose: The Group Timeline game shows your team, visually, their different experiences.
 It helps them to think and talk about not only generational but also cultural differences as well.
 It is also a great opportunity for your team members to learn more about one another.

 Using tape, create a large polygonal shape on the floor that is approximately 12 feet long by 6 feet wide.
 Be sure to mark the beginning and end points.
 The shape doesn’t need to be perfect – make it as convoluted as you’d like!
 Once done, place a few squeaky toys inside the shape along with twice as many pieces of paper with large Xs on them.
 The paper with the X will be considered mines.

 Have at least two team members at a time make their way from the beginning to the end blindfolded.
 They can’t step outside of the boundary of the shape, nor can they step on a mine.
 If they do step on a mine, they are frozen.
 They are only able to be unfrozen if someone else steps on a squeaky toy inside the shape.
 The trick is that their only guidance around the shape is by voice commands of those outside of the shape who are not blindfolded.

 Purpose: The Watch Where You Step game is about communication and trusting other team members.